pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

 ### Create ViewHolder class

-We'll use the `ViewHolder` pattern to store all of the data associated with the view.
+We'll use a `ViewHolder` to store all of the data associated with the view.

-&rarr; Create an inner static class that extends `Presenter.ViewHolder` and create the default constructor.
+&rarr; As a child of `CardPresenter`, create an inner static class that extends `Presenter .ViewHolder` and create the default constructor.

     static class ViewHolder extends Presenter.ViewHolder {